If you’re shopping for coverage, you probably have several questions about Medicare supplement insurance plans.

-You may receive a letter like this from your employer group coverage – or from an existing Medicare Advantage plan that is terminating.
-Guaranteed issue windows of time are different than Open Enrollment.
-They are shorter in duration and don’t always allow for the purchase of every supplement available.
-(Plans G & N, for instance are not a guaranteed issue plans.)
+You may receive a letter from your employer group coverage – or from an existing Medicare Advantage plan – that it’s terminating.
+Guaranteed issue windows are different than the Open Enrollment time period discussed above.
+They are shorter in duration and don’t always allow for the purchase of every Supplement available.
+(Plan N is not a guaranteed issue plan, for example.)

 Only someone who is already eligible for Medicare and enrolled in both Medicare Parts A and B will receive (or can request) a letter of guaranteed Medicare rights.
-Your options will vary depending on your situation, but you can purchase most Medicare supplements and usually enroll in any Part D drug plan during this window of time.
+Your options will vary depending on your situation, but you can purchase most Medicare supplements.
+And you can usually enroll in any Part D drug plan during this window of time.

-You need to be entitled to Part A (usually through work credits)and enrolled in Part B before you can purchase a Medicare supplement plan.
+No matter your window, you need to be entitled to Part A (usually through work credits) and enrolled in Part B before you can purchase a Medicare supplement plan.

 Understanding Supplemental Medicare Insurance Policies

 Medicare supplements are private insurance plan that fill in some (or all) of the gaps in Original Medicare Parts A & B. Supplements and Original Medicare work in tandem.
 Medicare pays its share and then your supplement pays its portion.
 You present both your red, white and blue government issued Medicare card and your chosen Medicare supplement ID to your healthcare provider when receiving care.

 There are ten standardized Medicare supplement plans A-N. There are some variations of certain plans as well.
 Some policies offer a High Deductible version while others come in a Select variety.
 View our chart here to better understand the benefits of each policy.